keshav1441/Form/README.md

    npm run dev
    ```

-   The frontend will be available at `http://localhost:5173`
+   The frontend interface will be available at `http://localhost:5173`

 ### Backend Setup